-WordPress post categories help make finding information about similar topics on your site easier for visitors.
-Categories also help search engines to better index your WordPress site.
+WordPress post categories help to make finding information on your site easier for visitors.
+Publishing posts under categories also helps to organize your content and allows search engines to better index your WordPress site.

-Learn how to set up WordPress categories in this tutorial.
+Learn how to set up & use post categories in WordPress in this step-by-step tutorial.

 Using WordPress Post Categories

 By default, WordPress URLs aren’t search engine friendly.
 In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

 Permalinks let you display SEO-friendly URLs, so instead of having a post link that looks like this: